pradel/create-react-app-swc/README.md

 ## Configuration

-You can configure the options of the plugin by passing an `option` object.
+You can configure the options of the plugin by passing an `options` object.

-- `TODO`
+- `swcLoaderOptions`: customise the options passed down to the swc loader.

 For example add this configuration to your `craco.config.js` configuration file: